 Contrastive Learning.
 We pretrained our neural network with the SimCLR contrastive learning process [9].
 In brief, we remove the final linear layer of the 3D ResNet and replace that layer with a linear layer feeding into a multilayer perceptron termed the projection head.
 This projection head utilized 1000x1000 interlayer linear multiplications, a single hidden layer, a ReLU function after the input layer, and 128 output features.
 Then, we train this altered network to encode images derived from the same original images (e.g., two crops of a base image, or a blurred image and its unblurred original) to the same latent space.
 Likewise, images derived from different original images are encoded to distant locations in the latent space.
 Key to this task are the random augmentations used: these augmentations are used to transform given original images into daughter images to be compared to one another.
 Augmentations are also chosen such that semantic meaning is retained after transformation, akin to rotations of the same image.
+This results in each image becoming a class unto themselves.

 We used NT-Xent loss, a LARS optimizer with learning rate of 4.8, weight decay of 10^{-6} , and batch size of 4096.
 We trained for 200 epochs with a linear warmup for the first 10 epochs followed by a cosine decay schedule without restarts, terminating training upon plateau in loss reduction.
-However, given differences in shape and structure between 2D images and our 3D catheter electrograms, we use random cropping, random differentiation in the time dimension, and random blurring as our augmentation processes.
+For our augmentations, having need to account for differences in shape and structure between 2D images and our 3D catheter electrograms, we used random cropping, random differentiation in the time dimension, and random blurring as our augmentation processes.
 Differentiation and blurring were performed with 50% chances of occurrence.
-For cropping, we reduced sample size by up to 75% with random aspect ratios ±25% of original.
+For cropping, we reduced image area by up to 75% with random aspect ratios $\pm 25\%$ of original.
 These crops were stretched and bilinearly interpolated to original image size.
 These transformations were performed to create pairs of augmented EGMs from a single original EGM in the contrastive process.